House of Assembly elections

 Use this simple search tool to learn who currently represents you at each level of government.

-A great infographic about electing the 2 houses of Parliament in Tasmania.
+Learn more about electing the two houses of parliament in Tasmania.